 When we start with WHY we go from the inside out of the circle.

-WHATs are the reasons we can point to rationalize why we so much like a company over another.
+WHATs are the reasons we can point to rationalize why we so much like one company over another?

-Simon Sinek heavily cites Apple all across the book.
+Simon Sinek heavily cites Apple throughout the book.

 He says there is nothing technically special about Apple, it’s just a company like another.